vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_tweets_write_new_asynctask.html.md

 # Moving writing of tweets to new AsyncTask

-We already have 5 second delay in AsyncFetchTweets **doInBackground()** function to simulate network call .
+We already have 5 second delay in AsyncFetchTweets **doInBackground()** method to simulate network call .
 As it is mentioned earlier, reading & writing from files are a little more involved process & should be done in a separate thread unless it affects the main Activity flow.

 In this case, the primary purpose of AsyncFetchTweets is to fetch tweets & show to the users.
 It is a good idea to move the code, to writes the tweets to the cache file, to a separate AsyncTask outside AsyncFetchTweets.